Shuyanokoji7/MINI-MIPS/README.md

 # MiniProcessor_CS220
- - I have added all the necessary modules and a testbench for the mini-processor of the given instruction set.
+ - All the necessary modules and a testbench for the mini-processor of the given instruction set have been incorporated.
  - All the components in the processor diagram is coded in verilog with the insertion-sort coded in MIPS.
  - The main components are Instruction Fetch, Instruction Decode, Control Unit, ALU Execute, Memory Update/Fetch.